valdisdot/Skeleton/README.md

 Spinner spinner = new Spinner("rate", jSpinner, Spinner.asList(List.of("good", "neutral", "bad")));
 ``````

-- `WrappedDataElement<D, C>` is a common implementation.
-It is useful for cases, where converting is required.
+- `WrappedDataElement<D, C>` is a common implementation with built-in converting.
+It is useful for cases, where the application is working with String but some of the JElements operate with different data type.

 ``````
 Spinner spinner = new Spinner("rate", Spinner.asNumberRange(1, 5, 1));